 When your finished crown arrives, you return for your second appointment.
 We again clean your teeth.
 Then the crown is tested for fit and for a color match with your adjacent teeth.
-When you are satisfied with the fit, the crown is permanently cemented to your tooth.
+When the Doctor is satisfied with the fit, the crown is cemented with a rigid strong adhesive to your tooth.
 You can immediately use your new, stronger, crowned tooth; no waiting or recovery is necessary.

 There is some misunderstanding here.
 If a tooth needs a root canal, decay has entered the interior pulp.
 Once Dr. Hirst or Dr. Jensen clean out the entire inner tooth and fill it with gutta-percha, it is usually sealed with a composite resin filling, and then a crown is placed over the tooth.
 This is usually necessary to ensure the strength of the tooth moving forward, as it is not going to be extracted.